Laharah/mancala-terminal/README.md

    * 'solve' the game?
    * train a ML replacement for bot?
 * implement fallback to ascii for non utf-8 compliant terminals
+* refactor rule logic into game module for better separation of concerns